 A Weekend in South Walton: WaterSound, Seagrove, Seaside, WaterColor

 There aren't many places where you can pack in as much fun or relaxation in one weekend as you can in South Walton.
 With new flights added all the time, and quick access by car from much of the South, it's easy to find yourself at the beach for a weekend getaway.
-With so much to do in just one weekend, we put together a sample itinerary for inspiration.
+But there's so much to do in just one weekend, so we put together a sample itinerary to add to your inspiration.

-9 p.m. on Friday: Head to 45 Central Wine Bar in Seaside for a nightcap.
-With 45 wines by the glass and a beautiful bar, it's a perfect way to end your first night in town.
+9 p.m. on Friday: Head to Seaside for a peaceful stroll on the beach.
+It's a perfect way to end your first night in town.

 First thing on Saturday: Roll out of bed and take an early-morning walk on the beach.
-That's why you're here, after all?
-Dig your toes into the sand and enjoy the moment.
+That's why you're here after all, right?
+Sink your toes into the sand and savor the simple moment.

-9 a.m. on Saturday: Make a pit stop at Donut Hut in Seagrove for coffee and fresh donuts before heading back to stake out your spot and post up on the beach for the rest of the morning.
+9 a.m. on Saturday: Make a pit stop at Dough Sea Dough in Seagrove for coffee and fresh donuts before heading back to stake out your ideal spot for relaxing on the beach for the rest of the morning.

-8 p.m. on Saturday: Get ready for the best seafood the Gulf has to offer at Fish Out of Water in WaterColor, the flagship restaurant of St. Joe Club & Resorts.
+8 p.m. on Saturday: Get ready for the best seafood the Gulf has to offer at FOOW in WaterColor, the flagship restaurant of St. Joe Club & Resorts.
 With a spotlight on regional cuisine, a spectacular view and a recent renovation, it's the perfect spot to get the most out of your Saturday night.

 Spend one more morning at the beach, and save some room in your memory for that feeling of digging your toes into the sugar-white sand.